 York, PA native Wilbur Wolf, Jr. graduated from Penn State University as the Distinguished Military Graduate in the Reserve Officer Training Corps in 1959.
 The son of a career employee of the Certainty Products Corporation, Wolf came from a family with a rich tradition of military service.
-The following remarks are from an oral history conducted by the Army Heritage Center Foundation.
-Some comments have been edited for clarity.

 “I had eight uncles that served in World War II.
 I think there’s an obligation to serve your country in one way or the other.
 When I was in school, every male student at a land grant college had to take basic ROTC for two years.
 I took the first two years then had the opportunity to continue and get a commission [as an officer].
 I thought it wasn’t a bad idea because at that point 50% of the males were being drafted, and it seemed to me that being an officer might be a better option than drafting.
 Then in my junior year, I was selected to take ROTC flight training, so that was another incentive.”